netdata/netdata/docs/configure/nodes.md

 > defaulted to `vim` or `nano`.
 Use `export EDITOR=` to change this temporarily, or edit your shell configuration file
 > to change to permanently.

-After you make your changes, you need to [restart the Agent](/docs/configure/start-stop-restart.md) with `systemctl netdata restart` or the appropriate method for your system.
+After you make your changes, you need to [restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` or the appropriate method for your system.

 Here's an example of editing the node's hostname, which appears in both the local dashboard and in Netdata Cloud.